Grab this Best Summer Salad Recipe for a Picnic

 • Chopped fresh summer herbs, such as basil, mint, or tarragon

-There are other colorful vegetables that you could add or substitute in this summer salad
+There are other delicious ingredients that you could add or substitute in this summer salad.

 • red peppers